hngnam25/mcp-gmail/README.md

 | `mark-email-as-read` | Mark an email as read |
 | `open-email` | Open an email in the browser |

-## OAuth Consent

-On first run, the application will open a browser window for OAuth consent.
-After granting permission, your credentials will be saved to the specified token path for future use.

 ## Project Structure